eBay/akutan/docs/kafka.md

 We've also considered building our own log using the [Raft algorithm](https://raft.github.io/).
 In this case, we would likely leverage an existing open source Raft implementation.
-Such a log implementation could meet all of Beam's requirements, but it would take our time away from working on Beam itself.
+Such a log implementation could meet all of Akutan's requirements, but it would take our time away from working on Akutan itself.

 Conclusion
 ----------

-Although Kafka was initially attractive for storing Beam's log, our recent experience with Kafka has exposed significant problems with both reading and writing:
+Although Kafka was initially attractive for storing Akutan's log, our recent experience with Kafka has exposed significant problems with both reading and writing: